thtrieu/thtrieu.github.io/_posts/2022-08-13-thought-experiment-on-the-universe.md

 *Right, I've locked all my cards.
 Oh shit.
 All they want me to do is to sign in my bank account!*
 *There must be a keylogger installed on my PC.
 Now they know my password god damn it!*

 "I know your password since forever.
-But you set up 2-step verification so it shouldn't matter.
+But you set up 2-step verification so it shouldn't matter."

 *Right, my phone is here.
 They aren't going to do anything without it.*